Topics covered

 Takeaway

 While not every new law will impact your organization, we don’t work in silos.
 Unique state rules that gain traction can emerge elsewhere.
-For example, several states recently banned or severely limited the use of noncompete, nonsolicitation and confidentiality agreements.
-Given how rampant this kind of legislation was in 2023, it wouldn’t be a stretch to see these laws gain momentum elsewhere.
+For example, several states recently changed and expanded their rules around family and medical leave.
+Given how rampant this kind of legislation was in 2024, it wouldn’t be a stretch to see these laws gain momentum elsewhere.

 Luckily, you don’t have to wait for a new regulation to impact your business.
 With a grasp of the upcoming compliance landscape, you’ll know how to navigate it with confidence.